StarryInternet/CombineCoreBluetooth/README.md

 ## Caveats

 All major types from `CoreBluetooth` should be available in this library, wrapped in their own types to provide the `Combine`-centric API.
 This library has been tested in production for most `CentralManager` related operations.
 Apps acting as bluetooth peripherals are also supported using the `PeripheralManager` type, but that side hasn't been as rigorously tested.

-As of version 0.2, all write characteristic operations expect a response even if those characteristics are not specified by the peripheral to respond on write completion; this means that the publisher will never complete if you attempt to write to characteristics that don't respond.
-Until this is changed, you are responsible for managing the lifetime of publishers for writeable characteristics with these properties